-Indicators showing urban habitat quantity in Somerset
+Indicators showing urban habitat quantity in Cornwall and the Isles of Scilly

-Note: All maps are © Natural England, 2020.
+Note: All maps are @ Natural England, 2020.
 Data sources and attributions for each map are listed on pages 82 and 83.

-HG Blue Space (ID: 32)
+Blue Space (ID: 32)

 Area of urban blue space mapped by intersecting OS VectorMap District Surface Water with the Office for National Statistic (ONS)'s Built-Up areas dataset.